zeplaz/razerz_backup/readME.md

 building up a test of riged models... under devlopment no tests thus far

 ### phyziz folder
-textrender and future physics commoentz...
+future physics commoentz...

+### text_render
+two text rendeing methods, overlay(using KTX and a more complex for gui using freetype2)

 ### shaderglsl folder
 some examples and unspifed shaders